-Thermal energy storage is defined as a technology that allows transfer and storage of heat energy or energy from ice or water or cold air.
+Thermal energy storage is defined as a technology that allows the transfer and storage of heat energy or energy from ice or water or cold air.
 This method is built into new technologies that complement energy solutions like solar and hydro.

-The thermal energy(either chilled or hot water) is produced in the periods of off-peak electrical demand or utilization and collected in a thermal energy storage tank, then withdrawn and distributed to the facility during peak periods.
+The thermal energy(either chilled or hot water) is produced in the periods of off-peak electrical demand or utilisation and collected in a thermal energy storage tank, then withdrawn and distributed to the facility during peak periods.
 The hot or chilled water enters and exits the tank via diffusers located at the top and base of the tank.
-The diffusers are designed to erase turbulence and allow the water in the tank to stratify with a cooler water at the base and hot water at the top.
+The diffusers are designed to erase turbulence and allow the water in the tank to stratify with cooler water at the base and hot water at the top.
 A narrow and sharp transition layer of water forms between the regions of warm and cold water.